tatihden/Denise-Portfolio/README.md

 5. Load clean dataset on to SAS Enterprise miner
 6. Predict and compare restaurant closure for years 2018-2019 and 2020-2021

-# Project 2: CalmChat: A mental health conversational agent
+# Fine-Tuning large language model (Gemma 2b & 7b models) CalmChat: A mental health conversational agent
 1. Collect data from 4 datasets on hugging face
 2. Synthesize data to complement collected data
 3. Clean data